GitLab for VS Code extension

 After you install and set up the extension, you can access the following features:

-- On the left sidebar, GitLab ( ): Manage issues and merge requests, run CI/CD commands, view pipeline status, and perform security scanning.
+- In the left sidebar, GitLab ( ): Manage issues and merge requests, run CI/CD commands, view pipeline status, and perform security scanning.
 You can also extend your view with custom queries.

-- On the left sidebar, GitLab Duo Agent Platform ( ):
+- In the left sidebar, GitLab Duo Agent Platform ( ):

-- The chat tab: Interact with GitLab Duo Chat (Agentic), or use the New chat ( ) dropdown list to select a foundational or custom agent to work with.
+- The chat tab: Interact with GitLab Duo Agentic Chat, or use the New chat ( ) dropdown list to select a foundational or custom agent to work with.

 - The flows tab: Use the Software Development Flow.
 Learn more about the difference between Chat and the flow.

-- In the status bar, Duo ( ): Check the feature status of GitLab Duo Code Suggestions and GitLab Duo Code Suggestions (Classic), and review suggestions in your file as you author code.
+- In the status bar, Duo ( ): Check the feature status of GitLab Duo Code Suggestions and review suggestions in your file as you author code.

-- On the left sidebar, GitLab Duo Chat ( ): Interact with GitLab Duo Chat (Classic).
+- In the left sidebar, GitLab Duo Chat ( ): Interact with GitLab Duo Non-Agentic Chat.

 If these features do not appear, see troubleshooting for guidance.